 Outpatient drug rehab centers cater to those who may have a minor to moderate addiction issue and likely won’t be seriously affected during withdrawal.
 Outpatient alcohol rehab centers assist those who want to detox from alcohol and still maintain their schedule at home.

-Inpatient and outpatient drug or alcohol rehab both provide a variety of treatment approaches but differ in the types of services offered.
+Inpatient and outpatient programming both provide a variety of treatment approaches but differ in the types of services offered.
 Inpatient drug facilities are often termed residential treatment centers because the patient resides there.
 Both long-term residential centers and short-term facilities are available.4 Inpatient treatment programs provide 24/7 oversight and medical monitoring as well as therapy.4 After detox, a regimented program aims to help patients get to the root of destructive behaviors.4

 Outpatient drug facilities offer a range of therapy services, from intensive everyday experiences to once-a-week sessions.4 This works well for someone who has a strong support system and isn’t in danger of severe withdrawal.4